marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Handshake packets are their own packet number space.
 Packet numbers are incremented normally for other Handshake packets.

-Servers MUST NOT send more than three packets including Initial and Handshake packets without receiving a packet from a verified source address.
+Servers MUST NOT send more than three packets including Server Initial and Handshake packets without receiving a packet from a verified source address.
 Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by receiving any message from the client encrypted using the Handshake keys.